hasselmann-click/myblog/articles/single-node-k3s.md

   - write-kubeconfig-mode=644: Set the file permission for the generated kubeconfig file to read-write for the owner and read-only for others
 </details>

-For the record, this will also deploy an uninstall script.
-If you, for whatever reason, want to reset your cluster installation, you will find it at: `/usr/local/bin/k3s-uninstall.sh`[^7]

-For the record the second; the kubeconfig permissions are an acceptable compromise between security and usability in this scenario.
+For the record, the kubeconfig permissions are an acceptable compromise between security and usability in this scenario.
 The default mode for K3s is to run as root user, which also will be the owner of the file.
-Which means even limiting the permissions further, e.g. to 600, requires everything to be root, which interacts with Kubernetes API.
+Which means even limiting the permissions further, e.g. to 600, requires everything to be root, which interacts with the Kubernetes API.
 That includes e.g. the kubectl.

 There is a mode to run K3s rootless to mitigate the risks regarding container-breakout attacks, but it's [experimental](https://docs.k3s.io/advanced#running-rootless-servers-experimental).
 Ultimately it's always a trade-off between security and usability and since my cluster is supposed to run in my trusted network only and not providing any services to the public, I can live with that.

 But I'll definitely keep an eye on that rootless mode.

+For the record the second, the installation will also deploy an uninstall script.
+If you, for whatever reason, want to reset your cluster installation, you will find it at: `/usr/local/bin/k3s-uninstall.sh`[^7]

 ### Missing Salt

 I experimented a little with the installation parameters.
 K3s comes with some sensible default components to make it as quick and easy to setup and deploy a fully fledged Kubernetes cluster.
 But I thought in my single node setup, maybe I don't need the networking component.
+So I tried to run the install script with the `--flannel-backend=none` option.

 In my understanding, Flannel is a plugin which provides a networking layer, which makes it possible for containers on multiple nodes to talk to each other by implementing the CNI (Container Networking Interface) and using a backend like VXLAN.
 Here is a deeper dive into the Flannel topic: [K8s Under the Hood](https://mvallim.github.io/kubernetes-under-the-hood/documentation/kube-flannel.html)